This article covers each portion of the Settings Column for Modules.

 You can use the flexibility and configurablity the Wisetail LMS as much or as little as you want.
 Custom module settings live in the right-hand column.
 Once you click ‘Edit Settings,’ you’ll see a few options.

 Mark New — (Y/N)

-Mark the module as new and learners will see a colored banner telling them there’s something fresh to explore in search results, as well as on Pages etc. (though not once the module itself it open).
-If you mark content as “new,” you’ll be asked to choose a date for that banner to disappear.
+Mark the module as new and users in the Learner Tool will see a colored banner telling them there’s something fresh to explore in search results, as well as on Pages etc. (though not once the module itself it open).
+If you mark content as New you’ll need to select a date for that banner to expire.

 Module Type (Standard/Reference)

 Standard modules have what we call a completion event, which requires learners to click a ‘Mark Done’ button in the module.
 When a module is completed, it gets greyed out in the learner’s library and that action is logged (with a timestamp) under Reporting.
 This kind of module is good for compliance or position-based onboarding.